-Threats to life in Everglades continue to increase
+Threats to Everglades continue to increase

 FLORIDA CITY, Fla.— Underneath the boardwalk, an alligator looks up at family staring down at it, lifts its head out of the water, opens its mouth wide and lets out a growling roar, before it descends back into its swampy abode.

 This is the Everglades National Park.
 It is in this unique dry / wet habitat that large alligators, crocodiles, manatees, turtles, snakes, panthers, exotic birds and colorful insects coexist.

 However, the threat of extinction of some of these species is real.
 The loss of habitat, alteration of water flow, pollution and human intervention are disrupting this peaceful nestling place.